 The Channels page enables you to view channels and add ports to channels.
-Audio keys (beltpacks and other devices) are added to channels in the Roles page.
+Audio keys are added to channels in the Roles page.
 The center panel on this screen shows the live state of audio routing.

 3.4.2 Groups Page